 Income Protection Insurance

-Replaces a portion of your income if you are unable to work due to illness or injury - filling the critical gap that ACC does not cover for illness.
+Replaces a portion of your income if illness or injury prevents you from working - the most critical cover for self-employed Australians.

 • Choose between agreed value (pre-set benefit) and indemnity (based on income at time of claim)